ronnywestphal/Whiteboard_Plotter/README.md

 The project is written in C using the PlatformIO development platform in Visual Studio Code.
 The MCU receives coordinates on it's CAN interface and stores them in a FIFO buffer.
 Each CAN message contains all the necessary information for the plotter to draw one shape.

 ## GD32VF103 RISC-V | USB to CAN Converter and Transceiver
 The MCU lacks a transceiver so this part is necessary to receive the serial data from the Raspberry PI.
-The converter receives the serial data then transmits it as a CAN message to the transceiver so the plotter can receive the message on it's CAN interface.
+The converter receives the serial data then transmits it as a CAN message to the transceiver so the MCU on the plotter can receive the message on it's CAN interface.

 ## Raspberry PI 4
 The GUI is written in Python's GUI package Tkinter.
 The user can select a shape and what size by manually entering the ID of the shape along with the coordinates or by using the library.
 The ID and coordinates are stored in a byte string along with identifiers.